lotrekagency/vagajs/README.md

 `npm install vagajs`

-Then import it as a module in your javascript build:
+Then import it in your javascript build:

-`import * as vaga from "vagajs/src/js/main.js";`
+`import * as vaga from "vagajs/build/vaga.min.js";`

+and the CSS aswell:

+`import "vagajs/build/vaga.min.css"; //or add it in your CSS workflow`

 Now to run it simply start VagaJS somewhere in your javascript build: